doctopus-labs/scanwizard/README.md

 ## License

-ScanWizard is open-source software released under the [MIT License](LICENSE).
+ScanWizard is open-source software released under the MIT LICENSE

 ---